raehik/strongweak/README.md

   * Failures do not short-circuit; if a strengthening is made up of multiple smaller strengthenings, all are run and any failures collated.
-  * Failures display the weak and strong (target) type.
   * Generic strengthening is scarily verbose: see below for details.

 ### One definition, strong + weak views